zsavvas/ReCRED_FIDO_UAF_OIDC/README.md

 ## Integration of FIDO UAF and OpenID Connect
-This repository consists of an implementation of the FIDO UAF protocol (based on the Ebay implementation which can be found https://github.com/eBay/UAF) and an implementation of a custom authentication module within OpenAM (https://forgerock.org/openam/) that enables the authentication of users with the FIDO UAF protocol.
+This repository consists of an implementation of the FIDO UAF protocol (inspired from  the Ebay implementation which can be found https://github.com/eBay/UAF) and an implementation of a custom authentication module within OpenAM (https://forgerock.org/openam/) that enables the authentication of users with the FIDO UAF protocol.

 ### Installation
 **Prerequisities**